 Without question, there will be more demand for rental cars at MCO throughout 2022.
 The unknowns are to what degree, whether it’ll exceed supply of available rental cars (and how often), result in more overbookings, and the long-term impact on pricing.
-We likely won’t have answers to any of those questions until March or April 2022.
-All I know is that if I were visiting for spring break or summer vacation and planned on booking a rental car, I’d be locking in rates right now.
-(And hoping for the best when it comes to lines, overbookings, etc.)
+If you plan on booking a rental car, it’s wise to lock-in rates as early as possible.

 Rideshare – Similar deal here as with the rental car section.
 Now that they’re reasonably well-established in most cities, we assume most people are familiar with Uber and Lyft–even if you’ve never used them.
 If not, you can read some of our advice for using Uber and other ride-sharing services in the post Uber & Lyft at Walt Disney World Tips.

-That was true even on trips where we split time between Universal and Disney.
-Using rideshare in tandem with Disney transportation worked out really well for us.
+Using rideshare in tandem with Disney transportation works out really well for us.
 As with renting a car, you’ll also want to consider your circumstances to determine whether relying on rideshare is right for you.

 Ultimately, it’ll be interesting to see how the end of Disney’s Magical Express has been disappointing to many Walt Disney World visitors, but the good news is that great alternatives exist.
 Equally as important, there largely are no longer issues with supply and demand, and even roadway congestion between Orlando International Airport and Walt Disney World.
 Thus far, it appears that Mears Connect and Sunshine Flyer are absorbing most displaced DME riders, with rideshare and rental cars picking up the rest of the slack.
 The bad news is that all of these options cost money.